-If you’re an avid reader, you’ve come across that book.
+If you’re an avid reader, you’ve come across THAT BOOK.

 That magical book that touched you and moved you.
 The one you didn’t want to put down.
 The one you stayed up too late reading.
 The one you couldn’t wait to get back to, couldn’t stop thinking about and were sad to finish.